orbinson/aemaacs-opentelemetry-instrumentation/README.md

 and [Sling instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/pull/9469) is not yet merged into OpenTelemetry this bundle can be used to add basic instrumentation to your application.

-This bundle has two main features:
+This bundle has three main features:

 * Add traces for HTTP requests and AEM components.
 * Configure a logging bridge for AEM logs.